 In his game against Zoltan Ribli played in the 1986 Olympiad in Dubai, Karpov showed a lot of technique in this structure.
 He kept making useful moves that improved his position, without committing to weakening moves and letting black guess his plan.
 Black also played well and kept parrying white’s ideas, but one move that weakened his structure was enough to give his opponent the advantage.

-Against the Romanian Grandmaster Florin Gheroghiu Karpov employed a different plan that involved actions in the center and kingside.
+Against the Romanian Grandmaster Florin Gheorghiu Karpov employed a different plan that involved actions in the center and kingside.
 Again, we can see how both players handle the position with great patience and do their best to keep it compact.
-Black kept the game level and correctly responded to white’s set-up, but a small inaccuracy gave the first player a slight edge and the position became uncomfortable for black.
+Black kept the game level and correctly responded to white’s set-up.
+But, a small inaccuracy gave the first player a slight edge and the position became uncomfortable for black.
 See the full game with commentary below:

 If you want to improve your chess level, you need to have a clear study plan.
 If you aim for a dramatic improvement at chess you need to work on all of the elements of the game in a systematic way: